The Importance of STEM Education in School

 If you have children, talk to them about how important their science, technology, engineering and math classes are.
 Offer to help them with their homework or find tutors who can help them understand basic concepts if they are struggling.

-By working together, we can help the U.S. climb to the top in the STEM fields and maintain our position as a leader in education for the rest of the world.
+By working together, we can help the U.S. climb in the STEM fields and continue to be a leader in education for the rest of the world.

 Writing about education is one of Chad’s favorite topics.
 With 2 young daughters, it’s an important subject that means a lot to him.
 In addition to writing about schools, he also writes about health care and the changes they are undergoing such as the ICD 10 implementation.
 He also writes about jobs and education in the medical billing field at MedicalBillingandCodingWorld.com.